coryinsiderz/rnodec.io/content/blog/what-is-terra.md

 * Peer-to-peer Payments Gateway (Chai)
 * Much more including ETF and Insurance protocols on immediate horizon (Nebula and Ozone)

-“Getting in” and “getting out” of the Terra ecosystem should be smooth and frictionless.
-Buy `LUNA` to get in, sell `LUNA` to get out `LUNA` is the foundational, native token at the core of all things Terra.
+“Getting in” and “getting out” of the Terra ecosystem is smooth and frictionless.
+Buy `LUNA` to get in, sell `LUNA` to get out.  `LUNA` is the foundational, native token at the core of all things Terra.
 The main unit of account in this ecosystem.

 ## Why bother getting in?
 What’s the appeal?